 - ‘lop ear’ – when the tip seems to fold down and forward

 - ‘cupped ear’ – which is a very small ear

 - ‘shell ear’ – when the curve in the outer rim, as well as the natural folds and creases, are missing.

 If you are concerned about the way you or your child looks, there may be alternatives to cosmetic surgery.
 Discuss possible options with your doctor.

 Things to consider before otoplasty surgery

-Before you opt for otoplasty, there are some important issues to keep in mind:
+Before you opt for otoplasty, some important issues to keep in mind include:

 - Even when only one ear appears to stick out (protrude), surgery is usually performed on both ears for a better balance.